 Find out more about the OECD's International Programme for Action on Climate providing policy advice and sharing best practices to support countries’ efforts to achieve the objectives of the Paris Agreement

 In this peculiar moment of silence, the Y7 delegates made clear that young people’s priorities must be discussed at the negotiating table of the 2021 G7.
-Held in Cornwall from 11-13 June, the leaders of the seven most industrialised countries will be urged to address the ambitious demands of the youth.
+Held in Cornwall in the United Kingdom from 11-13 June, the leaders of the seven most industrialised countries were urged to address the ambitious demands of the youth.
 This year, the Y7 delegations developed policy recommendations on the global economy, digital technologies, health, and climate and the environment, all of which made up the proposals for this year’s ambitious communiqué.

 Read more on the Forum Network: "A Breaking Point with the Past: Why young people must shape a sustainable future" by Alberta Pelino, Chair of the Y20 Italy